-Spying on another state is a case that usually points to the involvement of another state and the work of its intelligence agencies.
-However, it is not always the foreign state that initiates action, and there are ways in which the state can distance itself from such involvement.
-An article published by the Russian journal Observer offers an insight into the thoughts and suspicions likely to be shared amongst Russian policy-makers.
-Minasyan and Voskanyan (2013) - the former of which is a senior inspector in the CIS Anti-Terrorism Center, elaborate that in the middle of the 20th century CIA secretly carried out activities for creation of cells of political parties and organizations.
+(2013) - the former of which is a senior inspector in the CIS Anti-Terrorism Center, elaborate that in the middle of the 20th century CIA secretly carried out activities for creation of cells of political parties and organizations.
 Years later, the decision has been made that this type of activity will be given transparency and become public.
-As indirect confirmation of this theory, the authors rely on the words of the first president of the National Endowment for Democracy (NED) Allen Weinstein, which they claim are concerning NATO tactics of penetration into zones of its interest: "A lot of what we do today was done covertly 25 years ago by the CIA".
-113 It then http://www.heinonline.org/HOL/Page?handle=hein.journals/tulicl15&div=12&?&collection=journals G. Minasyan and A. Voskanyan, "Zarubezhnie NPO - Mehanizm Vliyaniya na Vnutrennyuyu Politiku v SNG,"[Foreign NGOs - the Mechanism of Influence over CIS Internal Politics], Obozrevatel - Observer, No 3 (278), (2013):8, accessed May 17, 2016, http://www.observer.materik.ru/observer/N3 2013/006 019.pdf becomes the Russian interest to not only actively protect itself by devoting efforts to uncover various malicious plots, but also employ passive protection in form of heavy-handed domestic NGO activity regulation as it has already done.
+As indirect confirmation of this theory, the authors rely on the words of the first president of the National Endowment for Democracy (NED) Allen Weinstein, which they claim are concerning NATO tactics of penetration into zones of its interest: "A lot of what we do today was done covertly 25 years ago by the CIA".117 It then becomes the Russian interest to not only actively protect itself by devoting efforts to uncover various malicious plots, but also employ passive protection in form of heavy-handed domestic NGO activity regulation as it has already done.
+This is in line with the core assumption of the theoretical framework that the state is the main actor, and its need to protect its interests in order to survive, whether directly or via an intermediary.